Rounding it up

 How to check credit score in the mail for free:

-Prefer a physical copy?
+Prefer a physical copy of your report to see if you have a bad or good credit score?
 Request your credit report by mail.

 Equifax allows you to order your credit report online, receiving your hard copy in the mail within 10 to 20 days.
 You’ll have to fill out the necessary forms and include the required identification copies.

 TransUnion provides your free consumer disclosure (credit report) by mail.
-Here’s how to get it:
+Here’s how to get your report to see where your good credit score falls:

 For both TransUnion and Equifax, you’ll need 2 pieces of identification.
 Do not send originals, just photocopies.